TaxFairness/TaxFairness/README.md

 Doing this has two major advantages:

 1. It's easy to load the database _repeatably_ from the raw data files.
-   In fact the `create_database.sh` file discussed below automatically pulls in all the files above into separate tables of a single database, so these can be combined and compared automatically.
+   In fact the `build_database.sh` file discussed below automatically pulls in all the files above into separate tables of a single database, so these can be combined and compared automatically.
    If we revise the raw data, we can simply re-import and